official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 176 Public hearing, 18 January 2010, page 38.
 177 Public hearing, 18 January 2010, pages 77‑78.

-54

-The Report of the Iraq Inquirybasis, including the full record of the discussion on Iraq in Cabinet on five key occasions pre‑conflict, and policy advice to Ministers which is not normally disclosed.
+basis, including the full record of the discussion on Iraq in Cabinet on five key occasions pre‑conflict, and policy advice to Ministers which is not normally disclosed.

 # Collective responsibility